peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Weighted_Choice_Without_Replacement></a>
 #### Weighted Choice Without Replacement

 In the example above, the weights sum to 21.
-However, each weight does not mean that when 21 items are selected, the index for "apples" will be chosen exactly 3 times, or the index for "oranges" exactly 15 times, for example.
+However, the weights do not mean that when 21 items are selected, the index for "apples" will be chosen exactly 3 times, or the index for "oranges" exactly 15 times, for example.
 Each call to `DiscreteWeightedChoice` is independent from the others, and each weight indicates only a _likelihood_ that the corresponding item will be chosen rather than the other items.
 And this likelihood doesn't change no matter how many times `DiscreteWeightedChoice` is called with the same weights.
 This is called a weighted choice _with replacement_, which can be thought of as drawing a ball, then putting it back.

 To implement weighted choice _without replacement_ (which can be thought of as drawing a ball _without_ putting it back), simply call `DiscreteWeightedChoice`, and then decrease the weight for the chosen index by 1.
 In this way, when items are selected repeatedly, each weight behaves like the number of "copies" of each item.
 This technique, though, will only work properly if all the weights are integers 0 or greater.
 The pseudocode below is an example of this.